apple/live-caller-id-lookup-example/Sources/PIRService/PIRService.docc/TestingInstructions.md

 make it listen on all network interfaces.
 The default port is `8080`, but it can be changed by using the `--port` option.

+### Features
+After introduction in iOS 18.0, `Live Caller ID Lookup` introduced further features.

+* `Fixed PIR Shard Config` (iOS 18.2).
+When all shard configurations are identical, `PIR Fixed Shard Config` allows for a more compact PIR config, saving bandwidth and client-side memory usage.
+To enable, set the `pirShardConfigs` field in the PIR config. iOS clients prior to iOS 18.2 will still require the `shardConfigs` field to be set.
+See [Reusing PIR Parameters]( https://swiftpackageindex.com/apple/swift-homomorphic-encryption/main/documentation/privateinformationretrieval/reusingpirparameters) for how to process the database such that all shard configurations are identical.

 ## Writing the application extension

 > Important: Please see [Getting up-to-date calling and blocking information for your